 - Brown Investment Management, L.P. v.
 Parkcentral Global, L.P. – Represented an investor in the Parkcentral hedge fund which, with a related hedge fund, lost over $2.5 billion.
 In an important case involving hedge funds, Mr. Alavi secured a verdict granting his client access to the fund’s investor list.
 The case was appealed to the Delaware Supreme Court and affirmed.

-- Mr. Alavi represented the former employee of an independent oil and gas exploration company in an arbitration seeking the recover plaintiff’s $60 million ownership interest in various oil and gas properties.
+- Mr. Alavi represented the former employee of an independent oil and gas exploration company in an arbitration seeking to recover plaintiff’s $60 million ownership interest in various oil and gas properties.
 The case was resolved on a confidential basis.

 - Marc Werner, et al v.
 KPMG, LLP – Represented limited partners of an investment partnership in a securities fraud case against KPMG.
 The case was resolved on a confidential basis.

 - WesternGeco, LLC v.
-GX Technology Corporation, et al – Represented six employees of GX Technology in a multi-million dollar theft of trade secrets lawsuit by WesternGeco.
+GX Technology Corporation, et al. – Represented six employees of GX Technology in a multi-million dollar theft of trade secrets lawsuit by WesternGeco.
 Secured a voluntary dismissal of all six defendants on the eve of trial.

 - Collins v.
 Beazer Homes USA, Inc. et al. – Represented Judy Collins in one of the first Sarbanes-Oxley cases to be filed in federal court.(see Business Week article).

 - Rowe v.
 Baker Hughes, Inc. – Represented Paula Rowe in ERISA whistleblower and age discrimination case against Baker Hughes.
-Resolved on a confidential basis.

 - Alan Ferguson v.
 Baker Hughes, Inc. et al. – Represented Alan Ferguson in a whistleblower lawsuit against Baker Hughes (see New York Times article).
 As a result of Mr. Ferguson’s allegations, the Department of Justice and the Securities and Exchange Commission began an investigation into Baker Hughes’ business practices (see news article).
 As a result of that investigation, which expanded to include conduct in other countries, Baker Hughes reached a record $44.1 million settlement with the SEC and Department of Justice which included one of its subsidiaries pleading guilty to violations of the Foreign Corrupt Practices Act (see Reuters Article).
 Mr. Ferguson’s case was resolved on a confidential basis.